CSSclasses/_course-flexbox/README.md

 The cross-end margin edge of the flex item is flushed with the cross-end edge of the line.

 ### center
+The flex item's margin box is centered within the line on the cross-axis.
+If the cross-size of the item is larger than the flex container, it will overflow equally in both directions.

 ### baseline
+All flex items are aligned such that their baselines align.
+The item with the largest distance between its cross-start margin edge and its baseline is flushed with the cross-start edge of the line.

 ### stretch
+Flex items are stretched such as the cross-size of the item's margin box is the same as the line while respecting width and height constraints.

 ## Global values both justify-content & align-items
 align-items: inherit;